 BLDC Motor stands for Brush Less DC motor, it is commonly used in ceiling fans and electric vehicles due to its smooth operation.
+Use of BLDC motors in electric vehicles is previously explained in detail.
 Unlike other motors, the BLDC motors have three wires coming out of them and each wire forms its own phase thus given us a three phase Motor.
 Wait... what!!??

 Yes, although BLDC motors are considered to be DC motors, they work with the help of Pulsed waves.
 The Electronic speed controller (ESC) converts the DC voltage from the battery in to pulses and provides it to the 3 wires of the Motor.
 At any given time only two Phase of the motor will be powered, so that current enters through one phase and leaves through other.
 During this process the coil inside the motor is energised and hence the magnets on the rotor align itself to the energised coil.
 Then the next two wires are energised by the ESC, this process is continued to make the motor rotate.
 The speed of the motor depends on how fast the coil is energised and direction of motor depends on in which order the coils are energised.
 We will learn more about ESC later in this article.

 There are many types of BLDC motors available, let’s take look at the most common classifications.